r2devops/hub/docs/jobs/deployment/pages.md

       documentation to publish as artifact.
 Example: [Mkdocs](/jobs/mkdocs/)

 1. Choose a version in [version list](#versions)
-2. Add the corresponding url to your `.gitlab-ci.yml` file (see [Getting started](/getting-started)).
+3. Add the corresponding URL to your `.gitlab-ci.yml` file (see [Getting started](/getting-started)).
 Example:

     ```yaml